Introduction to Data Visualization Tools

 Every X, Y pair has an associated parameter like the color and the shape which we can give accordingly using the functionality of the python keyword pair argument.

-In this case, ‘ro’ indicates r – red color and o – circle shaped dots (as shown in screenshot 3).
+In this case, ‘ro’ indicates r – red color and o – circle shaped dots.

-In the above lines of code ‘b – – ‘ indicates Blue dashes, ‘rs’ indicates Red squares, ‘g^’ indicates Green triangles(refer screenshot 4)
+In the above lines of code ‘b – – ‘ indicates Blue dashes, ‘rs’ indicates Red squares, ‘g^’ indicates Green triangles.

-The above line of code adds legends based online label.
+The above line of code adds a legends-based online label.
 Legends make the plot extremely readable.

 There are many other various parameters available which you can have at the documentation of plot function in matplotlib.pyplot(https://matplotlib.org/api/pyplot_api.html).